Sunset Dinner Cruises in Hawaii: The Ultimate Parents' Night Out

 A few ways to elevate your sunset cruise from great to unforgettable:

-• Mention that it is a date night when you book - many boats will seat you at a prime table or surprise you with a small dessert
+• Mention that it is a date night when you book.
+Many boats will seat you at a prime table or surprise you with a small dessert.

-• Bring a small waterproof Bluetooth speaker and make a playlist for the post-cruise walk back to your car (I have a "Hawaii nights" playlist that immediately transports me back)
+• Bring a small waterproof Bluetooth speaker and make a playlist for the post-cruise walk back to your car.
+I have a Hawaii nights playlist that immediately transports me back.

 Sunset dinner cruises are the kind of experience that becomes a core memory.
-Years later, you will not remember what you had for dinner on any given Tuesday night at your rental.
+Years later, you won't remember what you had for dinner on any given Tuesday night at your rental.
 But you will remember standing at the bow of a catamaran with salt in your hair and your partner's hand in yours, watching the Hawaiian sun dissolve into the Pacific like it was painted there just for you.